 Welcome to Athena SWAN at the School of Clinical Medicine

 The Athena SWAN awards recognise and celebrate good practice in recruiting, retaining and promoting women in SET within Higher Education.
 Awards are given to Universities and individual Departments or Schools.
-The University of Cambridge holds a Bronze award; and the School of Clinical Medicine was awarded Silver in April 2013.
+The University of Cambridge holds a Bronze award; and the School of Clinical Medicine was awarded Silver in 2013 and again in April 2016.

 The Athena Scientific Women’s Advisory Network (SWAN) Project was established in the late 1990s to try to advance and promote the careers of women in science, engineering and technology (SET) in higher education and research in the UK, and to achieve a significant increase in the number of women recruited to top posts.
 The need for this is great, given the significant career attrition among scientific women.
 Now embedded within the government’s Equality Challenge Unit in London, its Charter is a membership organisation to which many UK Universities, including Cambridge, belong.

 Achieving an award became a priority for the School in 2011, when the Chief Medical Officer announced that the NIHR would only shortlist medical schools for Biomedical Research Centre and Unit funding if they had a Silver Athena SWAN award within five years.

 Professor Fiona Karet led the steering group that produced the School’s award submission.
 Whilst much of the work has been to level the playing field and offer development opportunities for women, the aim is for changes to processes and practices, such as family-friendly policies, to have a positive effect on working culture and improve the intellectual environment for everyone.